5 Ingenious Ways To Hide Cable From Your Pets

 Cats, dogs, and most other pets won't be able to chew on cables and wires if they're out of reach.
 Some standard adhesive backed cord clips like Wiremold CM81 Cable Clips Adhesive Backed Cord and Cable Organizer can help with this.
 These can allow you to easily attached numerous wires to your walls and furniture services.

-Some good quality spiral cable wrap like Vaisis Spiral Harness Wrap can house numerous cords to keep them hidden and safe from potential pet damage.
+Some good quality spiral cable wrap like the Vaisis Spiral Harness Wrap can house numerous cords and keep them hidden and safe from potential pet damage.
 Spiral cable wrap will keep wires tightly bundled to stop them from getting tangled and the hard plastic will help prevent chewing and scratching problems.
-The generally come in a number of colors to match the decor of any room.
+They typically come in a several colors to better match the decor in your room.

-Rain gutters are great for office situations, and can be a fantastic cable management solution.
-The rain gutter can be attached to the bottom of a table or desk, toward the back, and attached with hangers, end caps, joiner nuts and fasteners.
-This will provide a barely noticeable, clean looking way to keep the cords hidden and safe from potential damage.
+Rain gutters are great for other uses besides managing rain and it can be a fantastic cable management solution.
+A rain gutter can be attached to the bottom of a table or desk, towards the back, and attached to the underside of the desk with hangers, end caps, joiner nuts or fasteners.
+This will provide a barely noticeable, clean looking way to keep the cords hidden away from sight and safe from potential damage from pets.
+You can find detailed instructions on how to create your own gutter management system on Lifehacker.

-With these clever ways to hide wires, both your pets and cords will be a little safer.
+With these clever ways to keep pets away from your wires and cables, both your pets and cords will be a little safer.
 Have you found any clever ways to hide wires?
 Feel free to share in the comments!